 - What are your qualifications?
-Ask about his credentials and try to determine if he really has a passion for finance.
+Ask about their credentials and try to determine if they really have a passion for finance.

 - Who will handle my account?
 Some CFP professionals handle all clients directly, while others work with a team.
 Ask to meet any other team members, and check out their credentials as well.

 - How do you get paid?
 Planners may receive commissions and/or fees.
 Make sure all this is detailed in your agreement.
-Fee-only CFP certificants (including me) are paid only by you — they don’t get commissions for selling you into various investment products.
+Fee-only Certified Financial Planners are paid only by you—they don’t get commissions for selling you into various investment products.

 - How much do you charge?
 Get a clear estimate of hourly rates, late fees, or commission percentage.